-As a priori emissions in the inversions, the ECLIPSE version 5 and 6 (Evaluating the CLimate and Air Quality ImPacts of ShortlivEd Pollutants) (Klimont et al., 2017), EDGAR (Emissions Database for Global Atmospheric Research) version HTAP_v2.2 (Janssens-Maenhout et al., 2015), ACCMIP (Emissions for Atmospheric Chemistry and Climate Model Intercomparison Project) version 5 (Lamarque et al., 2013) and PKU (Peking University) (Wang et al., 2014b) were used (Figure 3).
-All inventories include the basic emission sectors (e.g., waste burning, industrial combustion and processing, all means of transportation (aerial, surface, ocean), energy conversion, residential and commercial combustion (see references therein).
-Biomass burning emissions were adopted from the Global Fire Emissions Database, Version 4.1s (GFEDv4.1s)(Giglio et al., 2013).
-Note that the a priori emissions used in the inversions of 2015-2019 period corresponded to year 2015 of ECLIPSEv6 and they were not interpolated for the years between 2015 and 2020, where the ECLIPSEv6 emissions were calculated for.
-We calculate that the anthropogenic emissions of BC in Europe between January-April 2015 and January-April 2020 in ECLIPSEv6 differ by 3.4% only, and therefore we expect that this would not add significant bias in our calculations.
+- As a priori emissions in the inversions, the ECLIPSE version 20 5 and 6 (Evaluating the CLimate and Air Quality ImPacts of ShortlivEd Pollutants) (Klimont et al., 2017), EDGAR (Emissions Database for Global Atmospheric Research) version HTAP_v2.2 (Janssens-Maenhout et al., 2015), ACCMIP (Emissions for Atmospheric Chemistry and Climate Model - 25 Intercomparison Project) version 5 (Lamarque et al., 2013) and PKU (Peking University) (Wang et al., 2014b) were used (Fig. 3).
+All inventories include the basic emission sectors (e.g. waste burning, industrial combustion and processing, all means of transportation (aerial, surface, ocean), en- - 30 ergy conversion and residential and commercial combustion; see references therein).
+Biomass burning emissions were adopted from the Global Fire Emissions Database, Version 4.1s (GFEDv4.1s) (Giglio et al., 2013).
+Note that the a priori emissions used in the inversions of 2015-2019 period corre- - 35 sponded to year 2015 of ECLIPSEv6, and they were not interpolated for the years between 2015 and 2020, for which the ECLIPSEv6 emissions were calculated.
+We calculate that the anthropogenic emissions of BC in Europe between January-April 2015 and January-April 2020 in ECLIPSEv6 40 differ by 3.4 % only, and therefore we expected that this - would not add significant bias in our calculations.

-2.5 MERRA-2 (Modern-Era Retrospective Analysis for Research and Applications
+2.5 MERRA-2 (Modern-Era Retrospective Analysis for Research and Applications Version 2)

-Version 2)

-The MERRA-2 reanalysis dataset for BC (Randles et al., 2017) assimilates bias-corrected AOD from Moderate Resolution Imaging Spectroradiometer (MODIS), Advanced Very High Resolution Radiometer (AVHRR) instruments, Multiangle Imaging SpectroRadiometer (MISR) and Aerosol Robotic Network (AERONET) with the Goddard Earth Observing System Model Version 5 (GEOS-5).
-BC and other aerosols in MERRA-2 are simulated with the Goddard Chemistry, Aerosol, Radiation and Transport (GOCART) model and delivered in hourly to monthly temporal resolution and 0.5°×0.625° spatial.
-The product has been validated for AOD, PM and BC extensively (Buchard et al., 2017; Qin et al., 2019; Randles et al., 2017; Sun et al., 2019). Ångström exponent (AE), a measure of how the AOD changes relative to the various wavelength of light, is derived here from AOD469, AOD550, AOD670, and AOD865, by fitting the data to the linear transform of Ångström's empirical expression:
+The MERRA-2 reanalysis dataset for BC (Randles et 45 al., 2017) assimilates bias-corrected aerosol optical depth (AOD) from Moderate Resolution Imaging Spectroradiometer (MODIS), Advanced Very High Resolution Radiometer (AVHRR) instruments, Multiangle Imaging SpectroRadiometer (MISR) and Aerosol Robotic Network 50 (AERONET) with the Goddard Earth Observing System

+Model Version 5 (GEOS-5).
+BC and other aerosols in

+MERRA-2 are simulated with the Goddard Chemistry, Aerosol, Radiation and Transport (GOCART) model and delivered in hourly to monthly temporal resolution and at $0.5^{\circ} \times 0.625^{\circ}$ spatial resolution.
+The product has been validated for AOD, PM and BC extensively (Buchard et al., 2017; Qin et al., 2019; Randles et al., 2017; Sun et al., 2019).
+The Ångström exponent (AE), a measure of how the AOD changes relative to the various wavelength of light, is derived here from AOD469, AOD550, AOD670 and AOD865, by fitting the data to the linear transform of Ångström's empirical expression:

-$$\tau{\lambda} = \tau{\lambda_0} (\frac{\lambda}{\lambda_0})^{-a} \tag{6}$$ where τ{λ} is the known AOD at wavelength λ (in nm), τ{λ_0} is the AOD at 1000 nm, and α stands for AE (Gueymard and Yang, 2020).
+$$\tau{\lambda} = \tau{\lambda_0} (\frac{\lambda}{\lambda_0})^{-a},\tag{6}$$ where τ{λ} is the known AOD at wavelength λ (in nm), τ{λ_0} is the AOD at 1000 nm and α stands for AE (Gueymard and 65 Yang, 2020).

-2.6 Absorption Ångström exponent from Aerosol Robotic Network (AERONET)
+2.6 Absorption Ångström exponent from Aerosol Robotic Network (AERONET) data